clpi/di-srv/README.md

         - lambda / dynamodb on aws

 ## tasks for down the road
-1. Make the models be in teh db crate, not in com crate
+- [x] Make the models be in teh db crate, not in com crate
+- [ ] Make API run command take DB as input, so all exec is handled in root crate

 ## ways to run (eventually)
 1. run application on bare metal, or run it serverless (generally), or on AWS Lambda (specifically), while sacrificing as little functionality as possible